huu7ungvu/Building-A-Batch-Pipeline-With-Airflow/README.md

 * google_sql: Contain script to create tables in Google SQL PostgreDB.

 # Setup and configuration
-1) Google Cloud Platform (GCP) Account: Create a GCP account and set up a project to access the required services get the json file (airflow/key_admin_service_account_connection.json) for the service account as well since it will allow the authentifications.
+1) Google Cloud Platform (GCP) Account: Create a GCP account and set up a project to access the required services.
+After get the json file (**airflow/key_admin_service_account_connection.json**) for the service account as well since it will allow the authentifications.
 Enable Google Cloud Service APIs, Google Cloud Storage APIs, Google Cloud Dataflow APIs and Google Cloud Bigquery APIs to build pipeline in project.
 2) Python: Install Python on your local machine, preferably the latest version, along with the necessary packages in requirements.txt.
 3) PostgreSQL: Set up a PostgreSQL instance on Google Cloud SQL.
 4) Google Cloud Storage (GCS): Set up a GCS bucket to store intermediate data during the pipeline execution.
 Ensure you have the necessary permissions and access credentials.